 Start date: September

-Course length: part time: one year
+Course length: Part time: one year; blended learning

 Campus: Kedleston Road site, Derby Campus

-School: School of Health and Social Care
+College: College of Health and Social Care

-By studying this course, you will develop your clinical and theoretical knowledge in compassion focused therapy.
-You'll have the opportunity to network with like minded, dynamic individuals and be taught by leading academics and professionals in your field of expertise.
+By studying this course, you’ll develop your clinical and theoretical knowledge in compassion focused therapy.
+You will have the opportunity to network with like-minded, dynamic individuals and be taught by leading academics and professionals in your field of expertise.

 You’ll study these modules: